 Preloading your links before a user clicks them is a great technique for delivering your site content quickly.
 It is also a good way to ensure your readers are able to quickly navigate your site to find the content they want.

-In this guide, we’ll show you how to speed up your website with Flying Pages by WP Speed Matters.
+In this guide, we’ll show you how to speed up your website with the Flying Pages WordPress plugin by WP Speed Matters.

-How to Use Flying Pages for WordPress
+How to Use the Flying Pages WordPress Plugin

-Below we’ll show you how to get the most out of the Flying Pages plugin.
-You must first install the plugin, then we’ll show you how to access the compatibility check tool and go over the available settings.
+Before you can start using it, you must first install the plugin.
+After that, we will walk you through how to access the compatibility check tool and go over the available settings.